gcallah/BookReviews/hume.md

 such praise seems to be more suited to a hagiography than an intellectual biography.

-In making the case for Hume’s support for European minorities, the authors write:
+And the authors' desire to endorse Hume sometimes seems to lead them to sloppy scholarship.
+For instance, in making the case for Hume’s support for European minorities, the authors write:

 "Hume had written sympathetically about the Jewish money lenders in York, who in 1189-90 were severely persecuted under King John.
 About 500 of them were